Traditional animation: Animation

 Once the key animation is approved, the lead animator forwards the scene on to the clean-up department, made up of the clean-up animators and the inbetweeners.
 The clean-up animators take the lead and assistant animators' drawings and trace them onto a new sheet of paper, making sure to include all of the details present on the original model sheets, so that the film maintains a cohesiveness and consistency in art style.
 The inbetweeners will draw in whatever frames are still missing in-between the other animators' drawings.
 This procedure is called tweening.
 The resulting drawings are again pencil-tested and sweatboxed until they meet approval.

-At each stage during pencil animation, approved artwork is spliced into the Leica reel.
+At each stage during pencil animation, approved artwork is spliced into the leica reel.

 This process is the same for both character animation and special effects animation, which on most high-budget productions are done in separate departments.
 Often, each major character will have an animator or group of animators solely dedicated to drawing that character.
 The group will be made up of one supervising animator, a small group of key animators, and a larger group of assistant animators.
 Effects animators animate anything that moves and are not a character, including props, vehicles, machinery and phenomena such as fire, rain, and explosions.
 Sometimes, instead of drawings, a number of special processes are used to produce special effects in animated films; rain, for example, has been created in Disney animated films since the late 1930s by filming slow-motion footage of water in front of a black background, with the resulting film superimposed over the animation.

-Traditional ink-and-paint and camera
+Ink and paint

-Once the clean-ups and in-between drawings for a sequence are completed, they are prepared for a process known as ink-and-paint.
-Each drawing is then transferred from paper to a thin, clear sheet of plastic called a cel, a contraction of the material name celluloid (the original flammable cellulose nitrate was later replaced with the more stable cellulose acetate).
+Once the clean-ups and in-between drawings for a sequence are completed, they are prepared for a process known as ink and paint.
+Each drawing is transferred from paper to a thin, clear sheet of plastic called a cel, a contraction of the material name celluloid.
+(The original flammable cellulose nitrate was later replaced with the more stable cellulose acetate.)
 The outline of the drawing is inked or photocopied onto the cel, and gouache, acrylic or a similar type of paint is used on the reverse sides of the cels to add colors in the appropriate shades.
 The transparent quality of the cel allows for each character or object in a frame to be animated on different cels, as the cel of one character can be seen underneath the cel of another; and the opaque background will be seen beneath all of the cels.

+Disney experienced a setback to its ink-and-paint department due to World War II.
+When peacetime resumed, much of the original equipment went to waste as more economic solutions were sought, leading to the xerography process pioneered by Ub Iwerks.